mattrberry/CryBoy/README.md

 CryBoy is a Gameboy emulator written in Crystal.
 The goal of this project is an efficient Gameboy emulator with highly readable code.
 So far, neither aspect of the goal is accomplished.

-This would not be possible without the [Pan Docs](https://bgb.bircd.org/pandocs.htm).
+This would not be possible without the [Pan Docs](https://gbdev.io/pandocs), [izik's opcode table](https://izik1.github.io/gbops), or the [gzb80 opcode reference](https://rednex.github.io/rgbds/gbz80.7.html).
 A thanks also goes out to [PyBoy](https://github.com/Baekalfen/PyBoy), which was occasionally used as a reference.

 ## Installation